epsy/clize/docs/compositing.rst

     :emphasize-lines: 16

 Simply provide an additional argument to the wrapped function.
-It will automaticmlly be skipped during argument parsing and will be omitted from the help.
+It will automatically be skipped during argument parsing and will be omitted from the help.

-You can apply the decorator like before, with each decorated function receiving the ``brnach`` argument as suplied by the decorator.
+You can apply the decorator like before, with each decorated function receiving the ``branch`` argument as suplied by the decorator.

 .. literalinclude:: /../examples/deco_provide_arg.py
     :lines: 2,18-42